-Argentina's President Defeated As Voters Cast Verdict On Ailing Economy
+Argentina's President Macri Defeated As Voters Cast Verdict On Ailing Economy

 Argentina's center-left has swept to victory in general elections, ousting conservative President Mauricio Macri, as voters thumped the incumbent for failing to deliver on a promise to create more jobs and raise the country's standard of living.